bmslpsu/Benifly/README.md

   * *Benifly's* wing-beat-frequency detcector (aux mask) will not return the true WBF becuase the play back rate is presumably not the same as the rate that the video was recorded.

 ## Troubleshooting
-* If *Benifly* is returning any errors  similar to  "outside of range" or "index error", this is most likely because you have a smaller sized video & the default masks are set outside the pixel range.
+* If *Benifly* is returning any errors  similar to  "outside of range" or "index error", this is most likely because you have a smaller sized video and the default masks are set outside the pixel range.
 This error can occur in `Kinefly` as well.
 To solve this, edit the `params.json`: turn tracking off for all body parts & change the positions of the mask points to lie within your pixel range.
 This may be automated in the future.

  ## Other Resources
  The scripts folder includes the MATLAB function `ImportBenifly.m` to import *Benifly* generated .csv files into the MATLAB workspace, as well as an example script to call this function and plot the kinematic data (`PlotKinematics.m`)